Service Dog Training

 First steps:

 Give Mandy a call to get scheduled for an initial consultation.
 This appointment costs $100 and lasts about an hour.
 During this appointment Mandy will get a detailed history of the dog in question, your training experience, what disabilities are at play, desired timeline and what tasks are desired from the service dog.
 Mandy will also talk about the specifics of having a service dog- the good and difficult parts, wanting her clients to be fully aware of what they are choosing.
 Mandy will then put together a training plan that will outline the behaviors that will need to be trained to get the dog to actually become a fully fledged service dog that can be used in public.
+If you already have the dog you and wanting to train, she will do a few tests in public to see if your dog qualifies to enter the program.
+The main things that are tested: aggression, fear to new sights/sounds. and ability to do basic obedience in a public place.

 $200 per 4pk of the trainer training their dog on her own.
 This is a great option for more advanced behaviors that require great timing and precision to teach quickly.

-$40 per 40 minute virtual lesson.
+$60 per 40 minute virtual lesson.
 This is a great option for trouble shooting specific issues without having to drive to owensboro or use up an entire lesson over something small.

 Depending on how much the owner works with their dog is the main factor that decides how close together lessons need to be.
 We want to gain momentum in training, so if the owner is training every day - 3x a week, then Mandy only needs to step in when you are ready for the next step.
 If you are not able to work with your dog often, weekly lessons would probably be needed.
-Once progress is being made quickly, weekly lessons may be needed.
-Each 4pk of lessons can last between 4wks and 4 months, depending on how often lessons are needed.

 Remember, you do NOT need to register your service dog, so any website that tries to tell you that you do cannot be trusted.
 Unfortunately scamming people wanting a service dog has become very very prevalent.
 Here are two websites that we have checked over: